 Can I extend my 6-month coaching package into additional months of coaching later?

-Yes, you can extend the coaching by signing up for another 6 or 12 months at the end of your coaching program.
-The 12-month coaching program costs less per month and includes free registration in my April Master Class.
+Yes, you can extend the coaching by signing up for another 4, 6 or 12 months at the end of your coaching program.
+The 12-month coaching program includes free registration in my April Master Class.
 We recommend you take this into consideration before making your final coaching program choice.

 Can you guarantee that my article will get published?